Analysis | Whatever the spin after the fact, Republicans knew the reality of what was unfolding during the Capitol riot

 Other legislators have tried to downplay the events of Jan.
 6, only to have their actual responses that day resurrected as counterpoints.

-It is very likely that a casual Trump supporter who’d arrived at Capitol Hill at 3 p.m. that day might not have been aware of the most dangerous element of the riot.
+It is very likely that a casual Trump supporter who arrived at Capitol Hill at 3 p.m. that day might not have been aware of the most dangerous element of the riot.
 To that person, the day might have seemed like a big Trump event followed by a sort of informal pep rally.

 Legislators in the Capitol that day understood the real danger, whatever some of them say now.